ygemici/osz/docs/howto3-develop.md

 In driver's `task_init()` function, it may register device files in "devfs" with `mknod()` calls.
 If a device driver requires a configuration, it can't load config files as filesystems are not mounted when their initialization code is called.
-Instead it should use a string defined in driver.h:
+Instead it should use a string defined in [sys/driver.h](https://github.com/bztsrc/osz/blob/master/etc/include/sys/driver.h):

 ```c
 extern unisgned char *_environment;